Padfoot, Prongs, & Associates:

 I rather think that a “nice” little girl like Lily would have found young Snape odd, and — probably — somewhat disturbing.
 But he was the only wizard around, and she found the association both helpful and informative.
 She also probably felt more than a bit sorry for him over what was clearly an unhappy and unsupportive home situation that she could recognize wasn’t his fault.
 And even though he was odd and aggressive and tended to be a bit nasty, he wasn't ever aggressive or nasty to her.
 So she was always reasonably kind to him.
 Few people were.

 Of course, once Lily got to Hogwarts, and made other wizarding friends, and she learned that he really was odd, even for a wizard, and that other wizards found him disturbing as well, he gradually became an embarrassment.
-For that matter, once he started ironing out his accent and some of his manners, he became even more of one, since it was harder to excuse him as just a charity case that she felt sorry for.
+For that matter, once he started ironing out his accent and some of his manners, he became even more of one, since it was harder to excuse the association as his just being a charity case that she felt sorry for.
 The only other explanation for keeping him around which would have held up is that she liked him.
 And, when more closely examined, she really didn’t particularly.

 But a “properly socialized” young girl doesn’t just dump a childhood friend simply because he isn't “cool”.